|Program Director||Associate Program Director|

 11. International Dentist Program (IDP): All graduates of dental schools not accredited by the American Dental Association must complete an accredited International Dentist Program. *Applicants who have received an IDP certificate should have it sent directly from the issuing institution to Admissions Processing at the address given above.
 Interested applicants will find information on LLU's International Dentistry Program website page.

 *The graduate orthodontic admissions committee reserves the right to waive this requirement if the applicant can demonstrate a contractual commitment to teaching in a dental school or college of dentistry that is not accredited by CODA.
+The graduate orthodontic admissions committee also reserves the right to waive this requirement if the admissions committee determines that the applicant has completed equivalent dental training.

 12. National Board Medical Examination (NBME) Comprehensive Basic Science Exam: Applicants are encouraged (but not required) to take the NBME Comprehensive Basic Science Exam.
 Applicants who have Pass/Fail National Board Dental Examination (NBME) results and/or cannot report a dental school GPA are strongly encouraged to take the NBME Comprehensive Basic Science Exam.
 Applicants that include NBME Comprehensive Basic Science Exam results in their application may be given stronger consideration.
 Official NBME reports must be received before the application deadline (August 1).
 Please visit the NBME website for further information: http://www.nbme.org/students/Subject-Exams/subexams.html.